pretix/pretix-docs/docs/topics/payment/index.md

 In this example, your customer will have to pay $103.59, the payment provider will subtract $3.59 in transaction fees, and $100 will be added to your balance.
 Depending on the exact method of calculation used by the payment provider, the final amount that is added to your balance may vary by one cent.

-This method for calculating the additional fees has been implemented because many payment providers will calculate fees the following way:
+This method for calculating the additional fees has been implemented because a payment provider does not have insight into how much of the total amount is the net price, and how much of it are fees.
+Thus, they will use the total amount processed as the base for their calculation of the amount due as presented below:

 ```
-(fee_total + 100) * (1 - fee_percent) - fee_abs ≈ price
+(amount_processed) * (1 - fee_percent) - fee_abs ≈ amount_due
 ```

+`amount_processed` is the full amount of the transaction the payment provider is handling and `amount_due` is the amount they will add to your balance.

-If the example fee from above is applied to a purchase with a net total of $100, this yields the following calculation:
+If the example fees from above are applied to a purchase with a net total of $100, this yields the following calculation:

 ```
-(3.59 + 100) * (1 - 0.0299) - 0.49 = 100.002659 ≈ 100
+(103.59) * (1 - 0.0299) - 0.49 = 100.002659 ≈ 100
 ```

 #### Discouraging use of a payment provider with an extra fee

+pretix allows you to use a more straightforward formula for the calculation of that fee.
-If you want to discourage your customers from using a certain payment provider by adding an additional fee, pretix allows you to use a more straightforward formula for the calculation of that fee.
+This is useful if, for instance, you want to discourage your customers from using a certain payment provider by adding an additional fee.
 If you uncheck the box next to "Calculate the fee from the total value including the fee" and click the :btn:Save: button, pretix will use the following formula for the calculation:

 ```
-price * fee_percent / 100 + fee_abs
+price * (fee_percent / 100) + fee_abs
 ```

-If the example fee from above is applied to a purchase with a net total of $100, this yields the following calculation:
+If the example fees from above are applied to a purchase with a net total of $100, this yields the following calculation:

 ```
-100 * 2.99 / 100 + 0.49 = 3.48
+100 * (2.99 / 100) + 0.49 = 3.48
 ```

 Your customer will have to pay $103.48.